rejeep/authlogic-password-reset-tutorial/README.markdown

       end
     end

-## Integration test
+## Cucumber test
 And at last, you might also want to create a Cucumber test for it.
 Note that you need the
 [Email Spec plugin](http://github.com/bmabey/email-spec)
 for this feature.

+    Feature: Password Reset
+      In order to retrieve a lost password
+      As a user of this site
+      I want to reset it

       Scenario: Reset password
         Given I am not logged in
-      And there is a user with login "login" and email "user@domain.com" and password "password" And I am on the login page
+        And a user exists with email: "user@domain.com", password: "password" And I am on the login page
         Then I should see "Forgot Password"
         When I follow "Forgot Password"
         Then I should see "Reset Password"
-      And I should see "Please fill in your email address below" When I fill in "email" with "user@domain.com" And I press "Reset Password"
+        And I should see "Please enter your email address below" When I fill in "email" with "user@domain.com" And I press "Reset Password"
         Then I should see "Instructions to reset your password have been emailed to you" And "user@domain.com" should have an email
         When I open the email
-      Then I should see "Password Reset Instructions" in the email body When I follow "Reset Password" in the email
-      Then I should see "Update your password"
+        Then I should see "Password Reset Instructions" in the email body When I follow "Reset Password" in the email Then I should see "Update your password"
-      When I fill in "Password" with "newpassword"
-      And I press "Update Password"
+        When I fill in "password" with "newpassword" And I press "Update Password"
-      Then I should see "Password successfully updated" When I am not logged in
+        Then I should see "Your password was successfully updated" When I am not logged in
-      Then I should be able to log in with login "login" and password "newpassword"
+        Then I should be able to log in with email "user@domain.com" and password "newpassword"

+      Scenario: Reset password no account
+        Given I am not logged in
+        And I am on the login page
+        Then I should see "Forgot Password"
+        When I follow "Forgot Password"
+        Then I should see "Reset Password"
+        And I should see "Please enter your email address below" When I fill in "email" with "user@domain.com" And I press "Reset Password"
+        Then I should see "No user was found with email address user@domain.com"

-The user steps
+### User steps

     Given /^I am not logged in$/ do visit logout_path
     end

-    Given /^there is a user with login "([^\"]*)" and password "([^\"]*)"$/ do |login, password|
+    Then /^I should be able to log in with user@domain.com "([^\"]*)" and password "([^\"]*)"$/ do |email, password|
-      Factory(:user, :login => login, :password => password)
+      UserSession.new(:email => email, :password => password).save.should == true
     end

+    # If you use Pickle (http://github.com/ianwhite/pickle) this step is already defined
-    Given /^there is a user with login "([^\"]*)" and email "([^\"]*)" and password "([^\"]*)"$/ do |login, email, password|
+    Given /^a user exists with email: "([^\"]*)", password: "([^\"]*)"$/ do |email, password|
-      Factory(:user, :login => login, :email => email, :password => password)
+      Factory(:user, :email => email, :password => password)
-    end

-    Then /^I should be able to log in with login "([^\"]*)" and password "([^\"]*)"$/ do |login, password|
-      UserSession.new(:login => login, :password => password).save.should == true
     end

 ## Sum up